blbadger/blbadger.github.io/smaller-lms.md

 The training of the most effective language models today (3/2024) requires an enormous amount of computational resources: a whopping 1720320 hours of 80GB nvidia A100 compute time were required to train the 70 billion parameter version of [Llama 2](https://arxiv.org/pdf/2307.09288.pdf).
 Assuming that the meta RSC was used (6080 GPUs), this comes out to nearly two weeks of nonstop training for that entire cluster.

-This prohibitive amount of compute power required is mostly down to the very large size of the models that are currently trained: most LLMs are trained on between 1 and 5 trillion tokens of text, but this is not actually that much information when one considers that each token is typically in bytecode and therefore the training dataset is a few terabytes, substantially smaller than the large image datasets required to train (much smaller) diffusion models.
+This prohibitive amount of compute power required is mostly down to the very large size of the models that are currently trained, not the training dataset itself: most LLMs are trained on between 1 and 5 trillion tokens of text, but this is not actually that much information when one considers that each token is typically expressed as bytecode (ie one byte) and therefore the training dataset is a few terabytes, substantially smaller than the large image datasets required to train (much smaller) diffusion models.

+Current state-of-the-art transformer models are very large indeed (~100 billion parameters) but with transformers there is another wrinkle: the key, query, and value projection weights form gradients for all of a training input's sequence.
+This means that a 7 billion parameter Llama model will actually require much more space than the 7*=14 GB one might think (if training in 16 bit precision, ignoring optimizers for the moment) for any reasonable context length, and thus has an 'effective' parameter size much larger than the model's actual size during inference.
+Together this means that it takes hundreds of gigabytes of vRAM to train a model on a small context window and with a small batch size, even though this model can fit in 14 gigabytes of memory during inference.

-This begs the question: are these parameters necessary?
+This begs the question: are these actual and 'effective' parameters necessary?
 It is clear that transformer-based models do indeed become substantially more effective with an increase in the number of parameters they contain, but if we were not restricted to one particular architecture is it possible that we could design a model with far fewer parameters for language modeling?

 A very quick calculation suggests that billions or even millions of parameters are far more than would be necessary to model the English language.
 It has been claimed that there are somewhere around $10^{570}$ possible English sentences, as an upper bound.
 Without knowing how to model these sentences, we can view them as unique points in an arbitrarily high-dimension space.
 Now due to a theorem of high-dimensional space, the same points may be obtained with arbitrary precision in a space that is approximately $\log 10^{570} = 570$ dimensional.
 This means that a model with the same number of parameters may exist such that each sentence may be found via a combination of 570 parameters, much less than the billions of parameters typically used for language models today.